Tech901/code-precourse-challenge/tutorial/tutorial.md

 #### Check out this video for more info.

-This brief video shows how to navigate the CS50 IDE, how to work in the python shell, and how to execute a simple python program.
+[This brief video](https://youtu.be/iVuno7WHNTY) shows how to navigate the CS50 IDE, how to work in the python shell, and how to execute a simple python program.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/iVuno7WHNTY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Chapter 2.
 Python Language Syntax